Envoi Allen

-Envoi Allen was bred in France and first raced in Ireland in a point to point at Ballinaboola where he won by 10 lengths.
+The bay gelding was bred in France and first raced in Ireland in a point to point at Ballinaboola where he won by 10 lengths.

-He was sold at the Tattersalls Ireland Cheltenham February Sale for £400,000.
+Envoi Allen was sold at the Tattersalls Ireland Cheltenham February Sale for £400,000.
 Bloodstock agent Tom Malone purchased the horse on behalf of David and Patricia Thompson of Cheveley Park Stud.

 Trained by Gordon Elliott in Ireland, Envoi Allen won his first 11 races under rules.
-This included victories at the Cheltenham Festival in two Grade 1s, winning the 2019 Champion Bumper and 2020 Ballymore Novices Hurdle.
+This included victories at the Cheltenham Festival in two Grade 1s, winning the 2019 Champion Bumper under amateur jockey Jamie Codd, and the 2020 Ballymore Novices' Hurdle under Davy Russell.

-In Ireland he won three Grade 1 races the 2019 Royal Bond Novice Hurdle, Lawlors of Naas Novice Hurdle and the Drinmore Novice Chase.
+In Ireland, he won three Grade 1 races: the 2019 Royal Bond Novice Hurdle and the 2020 Lawlor's of Naas Novice Hurdle, both times ridden by Russell, and the 2020 Drinmore Novice Chase, ridden by Jack Kennedy.